pandeyabhisekh/exploding-cat-game-/README.md

 # exploding-cat-game-
-a full Stack code for the develpoment of the project using react reducx and backend
+A full Stack code for the develpoment of the project using react reducx and Backend Development with Golang: